AutoPas/AutoPas/.github/CONTRIBUTING.md

 *  Use `make clangformat` before submitting a PR.

 ### Comment Style
+*  Please write full sentences starting with a capital letter and ending with a period.
 *  Doxygen is used in this project to create a documentation.
 *  Documentation style is Javadoc style.
 *  All public methods and attributes need to be documented.
-*  The first comment inside a comment block (`/** <comment> */`) is automatically treated as brief comment and needs to end with a dot.
+*  The first comment inside a comment block (`/** <comment> */`) is automatically treated as brief comment and needs to end with a period.
 The `brief` keyword is omitted (please delete occurrences).
 *  ToDos: All comments containing todos should be prefixed with `@todo`, thus they are visible in the global todo list.
-*  Date format: dd.mm.yyyy (please replace occurrences of other formats as you come accross them)
+*  Date format: dd.mm.yyyy (please replace occurrences of other formats as you come across them)

 ## GitHub
 ### Pull Requests
 *  If you want to contribute a new feature, resolve an issue etc. please create a new branch or alternatively fork from `master` where you implement your solution.
 *  Create a pull request against `master` and fill out our Pull Request form.